Profitbase/Episode-Docs/articles/invision/docs/systemsetup/howto/win-authentication.md

 ---
-title: "How To Setup InVision Service with Windows Authentication"
+title: ""
 metaKeys: "How To Setup InVision Service with Windows Authentication"
 folderOnly: "false"
 pageIndex: 5
 ---

+#### How To Setup InVision Service with Windows Authentication

 ### Link to the video